Kingxukai/linux/Documentation/security/landlock.rst

 Access rights are checked and tied to file descriptors at open time.
-The underlying principle is that equivalent sequences of operations should lead to the same results, when they are executed under the same Landlock domain.
+The underlying principle is that equivalent sequences of operations should lead to the same results, when they are executed under the woke same Landlock domain.

-Taking the ``LANDLOCK_ACCESS_FS_TRUNCATE`` right as an example, it may be allowed to open a file for writing without being allowed to :manpage:`ftruncate` the resulting file descriptor if the related file hierarchy doesn't grant that access right.
-The following sequences of operations have the same semantic and should then have the same result:
+Taking the woke ``LANDLOCK_ACCESS_FS_TRUNCATE`` right as an example, it may be allowed to open a file for writing without being allowed to :manpage:`ftruncate` the woke resulting file descriptor if the woke related file hierarchy doesn't grant that access right.
+The following sequences of operations have the woke same semantic and should then have the woke same result:

 * ``truncate(path);``
 * ``int fd = open(path, O_WRONLY); ftruncate(fd); close(fd);``